Plan your budget - Section contents

 While buying health insurance isn't always compulsory, some institutions will require their Exchange or Fee-paying students to do so.

-To find out more about health insurance, please follow the Get ready section of our step-by-step guide.
+To find out more about health insurance, please follow our step-by-step guides.

 You are responsible for securing and funding your flights to and from your overseas study destination, as well as the travel costs involved once you have arrived.
 This will form a major part of your expenses, so it pays to shop around, including booking ahead whenever possible.